Tadoba National Park

 About Tadoba National Park

-Tadoba national park is the oldest protected forest in Maharashtra, and it is a charming tiny rainforest that features picturesque mountainous terrains on its north and west sides as well as the pristine, perennial Todoba Lake in the middle.
-In recent years, both the number of tigers and the number of times they were spotted skyrocketed, and Tadoba National Park quickly rose to become one of the most well-known destinations on the tiger circuit.
-The majority of the trees in Tadoba National Park are teak and bamboo, and the park also contains some grasslands and mixed dry woods.
-Tadoba national park is a dry deciduous forest.
+Tadoba National Park is the oldest protected forest in Maharashtra, a delightful and compact rainforest framed by scenic mountainous terrain to the north and west, with the pristine and perennial Todoba Lake nestled at its centre.
+In recent years, both tiger numbers and sightings have dramatically increased, propelling Tadoba National Park to prominence as one of the most renowned destinations on India’s tiger circuit.
+The forest is largely composed of teak and bamboo trees, alongside pockets of grasslands and mixed dry woods.
+Tadoba is classified as a dry deciduous forest.

 What To Know About Tadoba